datahub-project/datahub/docs/lineage/airflow.md

 ### Emitting lineage via a custom operator to the Airflow Plugin

-If you have created a custom airflow operator [docs](https://airflow.apache.org/docs/apache-airflow/stable/howto/custom-operator.html) that inherits from the BaseOperator class, When overriding the `execute` function, set inlets and outlets via `context['ti'].task.inlets` and `context['ti'].task.outlets`.
+If you have created a custom Airflow operator [docs](https://airflow.apache.org/docs/apache-airflow/stable/howto/custom-operator.html) that inherits from the BaseOperator class, when overriding the `execute` function, set inlets and outlets via `context['ti'].task.inlets` and `context['ti'].task.outlets`.
-The airflow plugin will then pick up your inlets and outlets after the task runs.
+The Datahub Airflow plugin will then pick up those inlets and outlets after the task runs.

 ```python
 class DbtOperator(BaseOperator):